MileHacker Logo

 Health Advice

-For major health problems, medical evacuation to Phnom Penh or neighboring countries might be needed.
+For serious conditions, medical evacuation to Phnom Penh or neighboring countries may be necessary.
 Consider World Nomads or SafetyWing travel insurance.

 Safety and Wellbeing

-Takeo is commonly seen as safe for tourists.
+Takeo is generally considered safe for tourists.
 Petty crime like pickpocketing is less frequent than in larger cities, but vigilance is always advised.

 General Safety Practices